 Graduate and post-graduate programs

 Many members of the CCNB contribute to teaching at the Freie Universität Berlin and in the wider academic community of Berlin.
-Central to the educational activities of the CCNB are the MSc program in Social, Cognitive, and Affective Neuroscience (SCAN) and the MSc program in Data Science, both of which accept up to twenty students each academic year.
-In the SCAN program, students will obtain an in-depth theoretical and practical training across a broad range of neuroscientific topics and methods.
+Central to the educational activities of the CCNB is the Master Cognitive Neuroscience Berlin (MCNB) which accepts up to twenty students each academic year.
+In the MCNB program, students will obtain an in-depth theoretical and practical training across a broad range of neuroscientific topics and methods.
 The program is specifically tailored for postgraduate research in cognitive neuroscience.
-The Data Science program is for students who wish to specialize in the processing and analysis of large amounts of data, so-called big data.
-The program is interdisciplinary and is supported by the institutes for Computer Science, Mathematics, Bioinformatics, and Psychology.

 Many of the CCNB professors are also actively involved in the Bachelor of Psychology program of the Freie Universität Berlin.

 For students interested in joining the CCNB via one of these programs, more information and admission regulations can be found on the respective online study course selection assistant (OSA) pages:

 For students that are already part of BSc and MSc programs at the Freie Universität, the webpages of the examination offices offer useful information regarding administrative matters:

 Students who are interested in joining the CCNB for a PhD project should contact the research group leader they are interested in working with.
 For administrative matters with respect to the department's PhD program, please contact the examination office:

 In addition to the PhD program at the department of Education and Psychology, the CCNB collaborates with the following PhD programs in the wider Berlin area